 Calluses are not only unattractive, but they can lead to chronic foot pain that makes it difficult to walk.
-To treat existing calluses and help you prevent new ones, visit Foot & Ankle Premier Specialists, with offices in Bloomfield and Hoboken, New Jersey.
-Skilled podiatrists, Juliana Paternina, DPM, and Caroline Frugé, DPM, can safely address calluses to alleviate discomfort and pain.
+To treat existing calluses and help you prevent new ones, visit Foot & Ankle Premier Specialists, with offices in Hoboken, Jersey City, Ridgefield, and Bloomfield, New Jersey.
+The skilled physicians at Foot & Ankle Premier Specialists, can safely address calluses to alleviate discomfort and pain.
 They provide in-office callus treatments and provide preventive care to protect your foot health.
 Learn more about treating calluses by calling the office nearest you or by requesting an appointment online now.

 Calluses are areas of hard skin that build up on the weight-bearing areas of the bottom of your foot.
 This hardened skin is usually the result of uneven weight distribution or wearing shoes that don’t fit properly.